prateeksawhney97/Dog-Breed-Classification-Project-Using-Flask/README.md

 5. There are 836 test dog images.
 6. The are in tota l13233 human images.

+### Review:

-An example of human detection is provided in the following image:
+1. An example of human detection is provided in the following image:

 Human is detected in the following image.

 ![44](https://user-images.githubusercontent.com/34116562/82108644-89e53f80-974d-11ea-9661-2dd62a57e023.png)

-Even humans will find it difficult to tell the difference between the two dog classes in some categories.
+2. Even humans will find it difficult to tell the difference between the two dog classes in some categories.
 An example is shown below:

 ![Brittany_02625](https://user-images.githubusercontent.com/34116562/82108456-1db60c00-974c-11ea-89c9-c4397c8bc57b.jpg)